Hand-Knotted Carpets

 Yes, hand-knotted carpets are suitable for high-traffic areas due to their durability.
 Their robust construction and high-quality materials ensure they can handle frequent use.

-13. Are hand-knotted carpets worth the investment?
+13. Are hand-knotted carpet worth the investment?

 14. How can I protect my hand-knotted carpet from fading?